 Summer days along the Athenian coastline

-You can see more of the Athenian Riviera and hop on a catamaran for a half day sailing tour, where you will swim in secret coves and be treated to an authentic Greek lunch on board.
+If you want to experience more of the Athenian Riviera, hop on a half-day sailing cruise by catamaran, where you will swim in secret coves and be treated to an authentic Greek lunch with an intimate group size of no more than 10 people on board.

 Major sites and museums